dlbewley/demo-virt/demos/udn/readme.md

 * the pods have 2 interfaces automatically. "look ma, no multus!"
 * eth0 is on the cluster network 10.128.0.0/14
 * eth1 is given an IP on the range associated with the Layer 2 UDN
-* pods can only contact each other over eth1 😕
+* pods can only contact each other over eth1
+* a net-attach-def is automatically created

 [![asciicast demo](https://asciinema.org/a/689869.svg)](https://asciinema.org/a/689869)